 SATC has a long history of providing comprehensive services for sexual assault victims.
 Since 1999, SATC has held the master contract for statewide sex assault services, first with the Department of Health and since 2006, under the auspices of the Department of the Attorney General.
 Under the master contract, SATC and the subcontracting agencies on the Neighbor Islands provide core sexual assault services including 24/7 crisis response services, mental health counseling, and legal systems advocacy for victims.
-In addition, under the master contract SATC provides violence prevention/education services as well as developing and maintaining collaborative relationships with governmental and nongovernmental agencies to strengthen victim services to victims across the state, SATC works closely with the Sexual Assault Response Teams (SART) in each county to ensure that victims receive immediate medical, advocacy, and emotional support to recover from their injuries, cope with the trauma, and/or to pursue criminal justice remedies.
+In addition, under the master contract SATC provides violence prevention/education services as well as developing and maintaining collaborative relationships with governmental and nongovernmental agencies to strengthen victim services statewide.
+As part of their mandate to provide comprehensive sex assault services to victims across the state, SATC works closely with the Sexual Assault Response Teams (SART) in each county to ensure that victims receive immediate medical, advocacy, and emotional support to recover from their injuries, cope with the trauma, and/or to pursue criminal justice remedies.